olemlong/SmartParts/README.md

 The LED PCB is optional.
 You could always buy a roll of the WS2812b leds on ebay and cut it to length.
 Just a warning, this is what i did in the first cabinet and why i designed the PCB, it is alot of work, the double sided tape falls off and it is a bitch to cut and solder each led.

+How it all works

+  all the parts are stored in a MySql database.
+Each part has coordinates coresponding to the placement in the cabinets, like an address.
+This address is composed of four values (W,X,Y,Z).